section-engineering-education/engineering-education/content/articles/getting-started-with-scala-collections/index.md

 > Appending and reassigning to mutable collections is not possible because mutable collections lack the `+=` function.

-**Immutable Collections**- It is impossible to alter a collection of this kind.
-The methods for adding, updating, and deleting items from the Collection are still visible.
+**Immutable collections**- It is impossible to alter a collection of this kind.
+The methods for adding, updating, and deleting items from the collection are still visible.

 Internally, however, a new group is created; the previous Collection is not affected.